Artificial Intelligence: Is AI ready for marketing? Are marketers ready for AI?

 Chris tracks marketers’ use of analytics to drive decision-making.
 He found that:

 - Marketing use of analytics doesn’t grow in a straight line; it’s up and down.
-Use of analytics to drive decisions declined to 35.8% in August 2018, down from 42.1% in February 2018.
+The use of analytics to drive decisions declined to 35.8% in August 2018, down from 42.1% in February 2018.

 - More B2C (business-to-consumer) marketers use analytics to make decisions than B2B marketers do.
 Almost half of B2C marketers (47.3%) use analytics, compared with one-third of B2B marketers (32.3%).